CatenaTools/catena-public-docs/features/authentication/email_sign_up.md

 ## Configuration

+{% admonition type="warning" %}
+Be sure to configure the [Catena platform auth service](catena-platform/index.md) when using this validator.

+The `ConnectionString` used by the EMAIL_SIGN_UP validator must match the `ConnectionString` used by the [Catena platform auth service](catena-platform/index.md) for players to sign up and authenticate.
+{% /admonition %}

 To use the email sign up provider with the Catena authentication service, make sure it is enabled in the configuration and the database `ConnectionString` is configured.

 ```json